A FREE online Guide lines, Tips and more…

 Once you identify the issues that are holding you back, then you can begin looking for solutions.

 Consider college tours.
-If you’re not sure about your prospective schools, taking a tour will give you a chance to sample different campuses.
+If the prospect of going to college in in your plans, and you’re not sure about your prospective schools, taking a tour will give you a chance to sample different campuses.
 If you’re nervous about your prospective schools not being the right fit, consider taking another campus visit if you are able to.
 If you can’t afford to take another tour, go online and do a virtual tour of several campuses and connect with current students through school forums or social media to get a personal perspective of the school.

 Testing.
-You may consider retaking the ACT or SAT.
-If your standardized test scores are in an acceptable range or the schools on your short list, consider spending time instead on the essential components of your applications, such as your applications or letters or recommendation.
+Some institutions have waived certain tests, but you may consider taking the ACT or SAT to bolster your chances of being selected to a school of your choice.
+If your standardized test scores are in an acceptable range or the schools on your shortlist, consider spending time instead on the essential components of your applications, such as your applications or letters of recommendation.

 Take a moment to reflect on how important college is to your future.
-If a full-time college is not feasible right now, consider your other options- community college (reduced cost and options to transfer to a 4-year college later) or a trade/technical school.
+If a full-time college is not feasible right now, consider your other options- community college (reduced cost and options to transfer to a 4-year college later) or a technical or trade school.
 Once you have defined the issues that are holding you back, begin looking for solutions.

-If you’re concerned about the strength of your resume, essays and other applications (funding, etc.), ask a parent, teacher or other trusted adult can review them for you and give honest feedback on areas you can improve to make it truly stand out.
+If you’re concerned about the strength of your resume, essays, and other applications (funding, etc.), ask a parent, teacher, or other trusted adult who can review them for you and give honest feedback on areas you can improve to make them truly stand out.

-CPAP (Comprehensive Preparatory Assistance Program) is your one stop resource center that help make this a seamless process.
+CPAP (Comprehensive Preparatory Assistance Program) is your one-stop resource center that helps make this a seamless process.

 (Brian Witte is a contributor to this article)

-Black College Sports & Education Foundation – the gateway to
+Black College Sports & Education Foundation- the gateway to unlimited access to educational opportunities.

-We offer a free Comprehensive Preparatory Assistance Program .
+We offer a free Comprehensive Preparation Assistance Program .

-Provide a seamless transition for prospective students and athletes who wish to attend an HBCU.
+· Provide a seamless transition for prospective students and athletes who who need assistance in furhtering their education.